Compare the best UK cryptocurrency apps in 2022

 As cryptocurrencies grow increasingly popular, more individuals than ever are looking for mobile apps that suit their needs.
 This article explores how to choose one and offers tips and advice to help you make an informed choice.

 What are the best cryptocurrency apps in the UK?

 Well, that depends on what you are looking to do.
 We’ve broken them down into the best apps for buying, selling, trading, storing, and spending crypto.
 They all combine low fees and a strong reputation with a user-friendly interface and industry-leading security.

 Top exchange apps for buying and selling cryptocurrency

-If you just want to get cryptocurrency tokens like Bitcoin and hold them as an investment, then consider signing up to one of the exchange apps in the table below.
+If you want to get coins like Bitcoin and hold them as an investment, then consider signing up to one of the exchange apps in the table below.
 Our team has tested and verified each of them so you know they are good platforms.

 Top broker apps for trading cryptocurrency

 For trading cryptocurrencies, you need a reliable crypto trading app that will allow you to open and close trades quickly, in order to take advantage of price changes.
 Choose an app from the table below; it takes minutes to sign up and you’ll be able to trade instantly.